Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 ![](assets/dataconnection.png)

 Now head to the Data Import tab and let's configure the actual import of the data.
 Select Snowflake, then name the new dataset something like "purchasehistory" and give it a description if you would like.
-Next choose the Snowflake connection you just created and enter the below query to retrieve the data from Snowflke (no semicolon in the query).
+Next choose the Snowflake connection you just created and enter the below query to retrieve the data from Snowflake (no semicolon in the query).

 ```sql
 SELECT * FROM retail_db.public.purchase_history